Metric geometry of locally compact groups: Miscellanea

 .2cm

-(3) A continuous bijection between locally compact \emph{spaces} need not be a homeomorphism, as shown by the bijection $x \longmapsto e^{2i\pi x}$ from $\mathopen[0,1\mathclose[$ to the unit circle in $\C$ (compare with Remark \ref{remonmetrics}(2)).
+(3) A continuous bijection between locally compact \emph{spaces} need not be a homeomorphism, as shown by the bijection $x \longmapsto e^{2i\pi x}$ from the half-open half-closed interval $\mathopen[0,1\mathclose[$ to the unit circle in $\C$ (compare with Remark \ref{remonmetrics}(2)).
 However, a continuous bijective homomorphism between locally compact \emph{groups} is an isomorphism of topological groups (Corollary \ref{Freudenthalcor} below).

 More generally, we have the following proposition, which can be viewed as an open mapping theorem: \end{rem}